Why Every Company Should Monitor Google Alerts (and How to Do It)

 What if there was a way to proactively safeguard your company’s reputation and be notified of any mentions of your business or customers in the news?
 What if it was free and easy to use?

-Google Alerts lets you keep track of up to 1000 search terms and notifies you by email when they come up online.
+Google Alerts lets you keep track of up to 1000 search terms and notifies you by email when they appear online.

-Smart companies are already taking advantage of this helpful tool to capitalize on PR opportunities, measure customer satisfaction, detect fraud, stay up to date on the industry, and monitor their competitors.
+Many of smart companies are taking advantage of this helpful tool to capitalize on PR opportunities, measure customer satisfaction, detect fraud, stay up to date on the industry, and monitor their competitors.

 Creating a Google Alert is easy.
 If you do not already have one, create a Google account.
 While not necessary, we recommend it.
 HubSpot says: “By creating a Google Account you can see all of your alerts on one screen, and can add more alerts, edit your alerts or delete them easily.”